OxiAction/Lucid-Engine/README.md

 * dynamic loading of JavaScript files on demand (require-style)
 * user management and dynamic spawning of user-entities
 * resolving all the TODO sections in the code
-* a nice demo game
 * extended [[JSDoc]](http://usejsdoc.org/)

 ## Code Details & Coding Conventions
-The best way to work on this project is, by using the famous [[Sublime Text]](https://www.sublimetext.com/) editor.
+The best way to work on this project is, by using the [[Sublime Text]](https://www.sublimetext.com/) editor.

 * getter and setters are **only** used for complex data types (e.g. Objects like Camera, Map etc.) but **not** for primitive data types (e.g. String, Number) **unless** there is some good reason for it (e.g. you need to manipulate something when setting / getting)
 * for notifications / messaging we use the [[Publish–subscribe pattern]](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and the corresponding Lucid.Event class.